alex-ac/shop/README.md

 redistribute especially in a modified form), some of the packages would only be uploaded to my private registry.
 You're free to use the scripts to build your own.

+## TODOs

+1. Implement high-level commands of the client using local file repository.
+2. Implement a driver for WebDAV repository.
+3. Implement an interface for external repository drivers by running driver process in background and using it as WebDAV proxy.
+4. Implement an external driver for ftp repository.
+5. Implement an external driver for sftp repository.
+6. Implement an external driver for S3 repository.
+7. Prepare collection of scripts to build artifacts and upload them to my registry.

+## Architecture

+Shop aims to get rid of server-side code and work on top of existing file storages.
+With existence of the broad range of file storage technologies it's hard to make a choice and only support one of them.
+But adding support for every single one into the client is a huge task which I don't want to do.
+So one of the key ideas is separating support of specific file storages into separate driver executables.
+That also allows to move away from the problem of many methods of authenticating into the remote storages.

+The simplest abstraction of many different storage systems would have quite limited support for access control.
+Some storages could have no support of fine-granular access control at all.
+For that reason the client assumes that it has either read-only or read-write access to the whole storage.
+Since that could be unwanted behavior from registry admin perspective.
+The registry will be based on any number of storages.
+So each storage could have it's own specific access settings.

+### Terms

+* **Repository** (**repo**) - A single instance of the single storage.
+Like S3 Bucket or directory on WebDAV server. **MUST** be identified by single URL.
+* **Driver** - An external program which implements specific API and only provides a way for client to access repositories with specific URL schema.
+* **Registry** - A collection of packages hosted on top of several (at least one) repositories.
+Also **MUST** be identified by a single URL.
+* **Root repo** - A single repo which is used by registry to keep all metadata.
+  It could also have package contents, however package content could be kept in any other repo, connected to the registry.
+* **Client** - Program executable which works with registries.